wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

 Your cluster is now upgraded via a Restart Upgrade.
-If you want to migrate to Wazuh dashboard, see the :doc:`wazuh-indexer` section.
+If you want to migrate to Wazuh dashboard, see the :doc:`wazuh-dashboard` section.